Housing

 Residents facing complex challenges need affordable homes paired with wraparound services such as case management, behavioral health support, and transportation assistance.

-Plenary: Tools That Move Housing – Financing Strategies & Barrier Removal
+Tools That Move Housing: Financing Strategies and Barrier Removal

 Featuring panelists: Emily Wassmer, TRC